BradleyBrown19/ModernArchitecturesFromScratch/README.md

 # Modern Architectures from Scratch

 > Recreating recent and notable deep learning architectures from scratch using only built in python functionality.
 No PyTorch or Tensorflow (except for the tensor class from PyTorch).
-Nothing else was used (not even gradient calculations (AutoGrad) or modules)
+Nothing else was used (not even gradient calculations or modules)

 ## How to Use